-Pre-rapid tranquillisation (pre-RT) has the aim of offering oral medication to agitated patients pre-emptively to address acute disturbance and to avoid escalation and the need for parenteral medication and physical restraint.
+Pre-rapid tranquillisation (pre-RT) has the aim of offering oral medication to agitated patients pre-emptively to address acute disturbance and to avoid escalation and the need for parenteral medication and physical restraint.3

-Rapid tranquillisation (RT) involves the use of medication by the parenteral route (usually intramuscular, or exceptionally intravenous) if oral medication is not possible or appropriate and urgent sedation with medication is required.
-This is not recommended in police custody.
-Some people with ABD are so seriously ill as to require sedation but this should only be undertaken in hospital, or by an appropriately trained paramedic and/or pre-hospital physician prior to transfer to hospital.
+Rapid tranquillisation (RT) involves the use of medication by the parenteral route (usually intramuscular, or exceptionally intravenous) if oral medication is not possible or appropriate and urgent sedation with medication may be required.
+RT is not recommended in police custody.